matthajec/netflix-clone/README.md

 * Added a 404 page
 * Added the ability to sign in anonymously
 * Made the name on the 'Who's Watching?' page match the first name chosen at sign up
+* Replaced the sign in button link on the sign in page with a sign up button link
+* Made the CTA "GET STARTED" functional

 ## What I learned